mshamaseen/laravel-repositories/docs/Base/Model.md

 ## Request Cache

-Request cache allow you to cache specific method results for the current request, it uses the **array** driver to cache the results per each request.
+Request cache allow you to cache queries results for the current request, it uses the **array** driver to cache the results per each request.

-you can specify which method result to cache by override the `$methodsToCache` static property.

 You can disable caching for the current model by setting the `$requestCacheEnabled` property to false.